 adrenoleukodystrophy (ALD) is a rare inherited genetic disorder.
-There are 34 subtypes of ALD.
+There are 40 subtypes of leukodystrophy.
 X-linked ALD is the most common category.
 ALD results in degeneration of the:

 Symptoms can vary within the types of ALD.